apache/cassandra-java-driver/changelog/README.md

 - [improvement] JAVA-630: Don't process DOWN events for nodes that have active connections.
 - [improvement] JAVA-851: Improve UUIDs javadoc with regard to user-provided timestamps.
 - [improvement] JAVA-979: Update javadoc for RegularStatement toString() and getQueryString() to indicate that consistency level and other parameters are not maintained in the query string.
+- [bug] JAVA-1068: Unwrap StatementWrappers when hashing the paging state.

 ### 3.0.0